IshrakAdit/mqtt/README.md

 # MQTT-Protocol

-A full-stack web application using MQTT for fast, lightweight, real-time messaging.
+A full-stack, multi-client web application using MQTT for fast, lightweight, real-time messaging.

 ## Tech Stack